laravel/jetstream-js/README.md

 ## Introduction

+> As of the Jetstream 2.0 release, this library is no longer necessary as all of its features have been incorporated into Inertia itself.
+Therefore, we will not be accepting any more pull requests to this library.

 The Laravel Jetstream JavaScript library provides convenient form / validation helpers for the Jetstream Inertia stack.

 ## Official Documentation